 These are E-books in Health Sciences, with an emphasis on Anesthesiology, published by Lippincott, Williams and Wilkins.
 Acceptable use does not permit downloading, redistributing or transfer of any lengthy portions of the E-books.

 A growing collection of e-books published by Springer and Humana Press in copyright years 2004 to present, with some earlier entries.
-This resource was acquired with funding from the Library/IT Assessment.

 A growing collection of e-books published by Springer and Humana Press in copyright years 2004 to present, through 2010.
 Coverage includes Architecture and Design; Behavioral Science; Biomedical and Life Sciences; Business and Economics; Chemistry and Materials Science; Computer Science; Earth and Environmental Science; Engineering; Humanities, Social Sciences and Law; Mathematics and Statistics; Medicine; Physics and Astronomy, and more.